hturnbull93/auth-app-react/README.md

 App: Grandparent, Home: Parent, Registrations: Child.
 For best practice do no more than grandparent behaviour manually, for more complex things use Redux state management.

 ### Login Component

+Hybridising the Registration component as a login form also.

+Renamed as `Auth`

+Target is passed in as a prop, either 'registrations' or 'sessions'.

+Target url of post request set with target prop, as is conditional rendering of password confirmation field and label, button text, and error message.

+The function of `handleAuth` works the same in both types, as the format of the returned data is the same from both sessions and registrations API routes.